Utopian (automobile)

-The Utopian was a unique English automobile created in 1914.
+The Utopian was an English automobile created in 1914.
 Built by the Utopian Motor Works of Leicester, the car was powered by a two-cylinder water-cooled engine mounted under its seat.
 There was a side tiller to assist in steering.
 Only one car is believed to have been made, for a local clergyman; the company did, however, manufacture bicycles with some success.